ilGhera/wc-support-system/readme.txt

 === Woocommerce Support System - Premium ===
 Contributors: ghera74
-Tags: Woocommerce, ecommerce, support, ticket, thread, shop, orders, products
+Tags: WooCommerce, support, ticket, thread, orders
 Version: 1.0.4
+Stable tag: 1.0.4
 Requires at least: 4.0
-Tested up to: 6.1
+Tested up to: 6.4

 Give support to your WooComerce customers with this fast and easy to use ticket system.